ArDM: Detecting WIMPs with argon

 The ArDM detector aimed at directly detecting signals from WIMPs via elastic scattering from argon nuclei.
 During the scattering, a certain recoil energy - typically lying between 1 keV and 100 keV - is supposedly transferred from the WIMP to the argon nucleus.

 It is not known how frequently a signal from WIMP-argon interaction can be expected (if at all).
 This rate depends on the properties of the WIMP.
 One of the most popular candidates for a WIMP is the Lightest Supersymmetric Particle (LSP) or neutralino from supersymmetric theories.
 Its cross section with nucleons presumably lies between 10−12 pb and 10−6 pb, making WIMP-nucleon interactions a rare event.
 The total event rate can be increased by optimizing the target properties, such as increasing the target mass.
 The ArDM detector was planned to contain approximately one ton of liquid argon.
 This target mass corresponded to an event rate of approximately 100 events per day at a cross section of 10−6 pb or 0.01 events per day at 10−10 pb.

 Small event rates require a powerful background rejection.
 An important background for argon based detectors comes from the presence of the unstable 39Ar isotope in natural argon liquefied from the atmosphere.
 39Ar undergoes beta decay with a halflife of 269 years and an endpoint of the beta spectrum at 565 keV.
 The ratio of ionization over scintillation from electron and gamma interactions is different than WIMP scattering should produce.
 The 39Ar background is therefore well distinguishable, with a precise determination of the ionization/scintillation ratio.
 As an alternative, the use of depleted argon from underground wells has been considered.

 Neutrons emitted by detector components and by materials surrounding the detector interact with argon in the same way as the putative WIMPs.
 The neutron background is therefore nearly indistinguishable and has to be reduced as well as possible, as for example by carefully choosing the detector materials.
 Furthermore, an estimation or measurement of the remaining neutron flux is necessary.

 The detector was run underground in order to avoid backgrounds induced by cosmic rays.

 History

 The ArDM detector was assembled and tested at CERN in 2006.
 Above ground studies of the equipment and detector performance were performed before it was moved underground in 2012 in the Canfranc Underground Laboratory in Spain.
 It was commissioned and tested at room temperature.
 During the April 2013 run underground, the light yield was improved compared to surface conditions.
 Cold argon gas runs were planned as well as continued detector development.
 Liquid argon results were planned for 2014.

 Beyond the one-ton version, the detector size can be increased without fundamentally changing its technology.
-A ten-ton liquid argon detector was considerex as an expansion possibility for ArDM.
+A ten-ton liquid argon detector was considered as an expansion possibility for ArDM.
 Experiments for Dark Matter detection at a mass scale of 1 kg to 100 kg with negative results demonstrated the necessity of ton-scale experiments.